 You both mentioned on “Shark Tank “that you guys have experienced the pain of losing a business.
 Can you tell us a little bit about that?

 Stan: “In 2003, we started an independent real estate firm, Royal Service Realty.
-It was very successful, resulting in multiple locations throughout the Chicago area.
+It was very successful, resulting in multiple locations throughout the Chicago area with a unique design including Vinyl floor graphics.
 When the market turned, the entire industry took a major hit.
 We were forced to close the doors to our very first office.
 It was an emotional time for us.”

 Kevin: “We had worked so hard and were suddenly faced with circumstances beyond our control.
 We did all we could to keep afloat, but the future was very uncertain.
 That first office had been a great source of pride for us.
 Watching Stan lock the door for the last time was really heartbreaking.”

 What are the most important lessons you’ve learned from those failures?

 Stan: “I learned the importance of diversifying.
 Success can be fleeting, but you can pull yourself back up.
 Never be afraid to take a chance at something new.”